 Gall bladder cancer

-Gall bladder cancer is rare, with around 670 new cases in the UK each year.
+Gall bladder cancer is rare.
+Around 800 people are diagnosed with it in the UK each year.
 It's very rare in people under 50 and is most often seen in people over 70.
 It's more common in women than men.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.